 4. Convertible Loans - You borrow money and agree to convert it to stock.

 5. Contract Signing - You get a contract signed for your product or service and then get funding for it from the bank or a private investor person or entity.

 To help you The BOSS™ has available right now "Funding Your Start-Up!".
 A 20-Page Guide that provides the information and steps you need to take to raise the money to start your business or grow it.
 It does "Not Guarantee" that you will be successful at raising the money because that depends on you and many things that are impossible to control.
 It does explain all the steps necessary to raise money for a new business or on going business.
 It definitely increases your chances for success at raising funds.
-And, it provides information that could take you years to discover or that you may never discover or learn because you were never in a funding position that would let you learn it or because you did not know how to get the information.
+It also provides information that could take you years to discover, or that you may never discover or learn because you were never in a funding position that would let you learn it, or because you did not know how to get the information.